Enjoying the Podcast? Support the Show!

 One of the top things is it really increases skin irritation.
 So and and, again, there's that whole environmental impact.
 So please reconsider buying any products made with, synthetic fragrance.
 I wanna say specifically, cleaning products.
 They're some of the biggest offenders of having nasties in their products.
 It is so easy to make your own natural cleaning products.
 I have got a couple of well, I've got a lot of blog posts.
 I think I've got 1 or 2, episodes of this podcast about cleaning products.

-And in, the spring of the of this year, 2024, I am going to put out a small online course on cleaning naturally, all the different kinds of products you can make to clean your home.
+And in, the spring of the of this year, 2024, I hope to put out a small online course on cleaning naturally, all the different kinds of products you can make to clean your home.
 And in that course, I have a pretty extensive list of the toxic stuff that they put in cleaning products.
 Let's see.
 Where was I?
 Petroleum.
 And then the final thing, which actually I'm gonna say now I'm starting to repeat myself, but allergic reactions are just really common when you're using synthetic fragrances.
 Contact dermatitis, which just can create itchy red rash.
 A lot of people can't use, specific laundry soaps because of the synthetic fragrances.
 And be really careful with using something like a deodorant, which is applied to really sensitive areas of your skin.

-And that is another place where synthetics will really raise their ugly heads.
+And that is another place where synthetics will really raise their heads raise their ugly heads.
 Okay.
-I think that's all I want to say about that.
+I think that's all I wanna say about that.
 Let's talk about the cost differential between using essential oils and fragrance oils.
 Essential oils, of course, they're gonna cost more than fragrance oils because of the difference in production methods and the raw materials.
 When you make an essential oil, it takes a lot of plant material to yield just a little bit of essential oil.
 And, of course, some plants will cost more than others to produce, some cost more to harvest.
 There's a reason why lavender is inexpensive compared to jasmine.

 The other thing is consumers are willing to pay more for the natural benefits of essential oils compared to the aromatic qualities of fragrance oils.
 So since fragrance oils are synthetically created, the materials, the production costs, the end product is gonna cost a lot less.
 Okay.
 Wrapping up this conversation today about essential oils versus fragrance oils.
 We've explored the differences between the 2, and, ultimately, your choice will depend on your intended use and sometimes your preference.
 So for aromatherapy, holistic wellness, natural therapies, if you want the therapeutic benefits of aromatics, you could use essential oils.
-If all you want is scent, if you're crafting scented candles, you're making soaps, perfumes, any product that relies on consistency and a wide diversity of scents, fragrance oils are probably what you're gonna wanna go with.
+If all you want is scent, if you're crafting scented candles, you're making soaps, perfumes, any product that relies on consistency and a wide diversity of scents, fragrance oils are are probably what you're gonna wanna go with.
 Sometimes it's just not sensible to use essential oils for, fragrancing quite honestly for candles and so forth.

 It's extraordinarily expensive.
-Know that there are different qualities of fragrance oils and, you know, take a look at that when you're exploring your options.
+Know that there are different qualities of fragrance oils and, you know, take a look at that when you're, exploring your options.
 Alright, friends.
 That concludes the main body of this episode of the aromatic wisdom podcast.
+Next, we move into your favorite segment and mine, smell my life.
+Ma.
+You can probably guess what smell my life will talk about this week.
+So you can probably guess what I'm gonna talk about now in this smell my life segment, and that is the cold that my husband and I have been sharing.

 We're both pretty much over it, but we both have some residual stuff like my congestion and my voice is still not completely healed.
 So we didn't have COVID.
 We did not have the flu.
 James and I just had the classic rhinovirus, stuffy nose, coughing, congestion.
 In order to address any problem, whether it is cold and flu, or muscle pain, or emotional issues, whatever I'm trying to address with aromatherapy, the first thing I look at are the symptoms.
 What is the uncomfortable part of this issue that we wanna resolve?
 So for us, it was the congestion.
 And for James, it was the coughing.
 I I was coughing a little bit.